Scorteil/T3/README.md

 ' here we should have some useful descriptions
 ' but we dont :P
 ' though we hope one day we will
+' the masters will know who is right